calebh/dihash/README.md

 # dihash
 Python implementation of directed graph hashing, from the paper "Directed Graph Hashing"

+# Version 2.0
+dihash has been updated to 2.0, which is a rewrite of 1.0 with bugfixes and cleaner code.
+An updated version of the paper will be forthcoming.
+Unit tests have been added, as well as a benchmarking script.
+The hashes of 2.0 are not backward compatible with 1.0 due to a re-write of the string encoding function.

 # Dependencies
 - Python 3
 - NetworkX: https://networkx.org/
 - pynauty: The main repository now supports computing orbits, which means using a forked version is no longer necessary.
-See https://github.com/pdobsan/pynauty for more details
+See https://github.com/pdobsan/pynauty for more details.
+Note that when we installed pynauty with pip3, we had to run `pip install --no-binary pynauty pynauty` since the default binary gave segmentation faults.

 # How to Use
 The primary graph hashing algorithm has the following definiton: